Elida student wins National Exchange Club's ACE Award

 An Elida student gets national recognition for overcoming obstacles in her life to graduate high school.

 Laura Johnson, also known as Gail, was named the National Exchange Club's ACE Award winner.
-With the award she gets a $15,000 scholarship to continue her education.
-ACE stands for “Accepting the Challenge of Excellence, and Johnson did just that.
-After growing up in a dysfunctional family, she struggled in school, but when she went into the foster care system her sophomore year, she was taken in by first time foster parents Dave and Nancy O'Keefe.
-With their guidance she turned her grades around and is looking to attend the Ohio State University in Lima to major in social work.
-Besides the national scholarship, she received $700 from the Lima Exchange Club, and $1,000 from the district.
+With the award, she gets a $15,000 scholarship to continue her education.
+ACE stands for “Accepting the Challenge of Excellence", and Johnson did just that.
+After growing up in a dysfunctional family, she struggled in school, but when she went into the foster care system in her sophomore year, she was taken in by first time foster parents Dave and Nancy O'Keefe.
+With their guidance, she turned her grades around and is looking to attend The Ohio State University in Lima to major in social work.
+Besides the national scholarship, she received $700 from the Lima Exchange Club and $1,000 from the district.
 This is the first time that a Lima Club ACE award winner has won the national award.

 Media Release from Lima Exchange Club 7/26/20